dasnoopy/moslight-themes/README.md

 So many thanks to respective creators!

+**Installation:**

+- Download the zip file..

+Installation for all users:

+1) as root, copy MecOS and MecOS-Dark folders into `/usr/share/themes`;
+2) open Gnome-Tweak and choose the theme.

+Installation for your account only

+1) copy MecOS and MecOS-Dark folders into `~/.local/share/themes`;
+2) if doesn't exist, create also a symbolic links in your home dir to that folder (this is needed for the gtk2 theme);

+    `$ ln -s ~/.local/share/themes .themes`

+3) open Gnome-Tweak and choose the theme.

 **Old and unsupported themes:**

 * **MosArc** is a theme designed **only** for gnome 3.34 and it was based on ARC theme (https://github.com/horst3180/Arc-theme).